Rosenheim: Coat of arms

-Rosenheim's coat of arms shows a white rose on a red background.
-The white rose on a red background can be traced back to the former coat of arms of Wasserburg am Inn, as Wasserburg ruled Rosenheim until 1247.
-The oldest known seal of Rosenheim was built in 1374 and already shows the rose, which has not changed since.
-The only exception is a picture by Philipp Apian, which was painted around the year 1568 and shows a border around the rose.
+Rosenheim's coat of arms depicts a white rose on a red background.
+This design first appeared in 1374 and may be a derivation of the former arms of the Counts of Wasserburg am Inn which also contained a white rose on a red background, as Wasserburg ruled Rosenheim until 1247.

-The city of Rosenheim also has a logo and the same rose from the coat of arms can be found on it.
+The city of Rosenheim's logo shows that same rose from the coat of arms.

 Landmarks and culture

 Theatre

 The Kultur- und Kongresszentrum Rosenheim (KU'KO) (Culture and Congress Centre) was built on the site of the brine works, demolished in 1967.
 Inaugurated on 2 October 1982 as the city hall, now the Rosenheim Culture and Congress Centre has evolved over the years into a national event centre.
 Today in the 3000-square-meter multipurpose building approximately 400 events are held annually.